-Road test bookings must be made in advance, in person or over the phone and paid in full at the time of booking, as we are required to issue a road test permit upon receipt of payment.
-We can arrange to have you tested as soon as the next day.
-Registrations Are Us has one of the lowest road test permit fees in the province.
-We do not charge additional online booking service fees.
+Road test bookings must be made in advance, in person or online and paid in full at the time of booking, as you receive a road test permit upon receipt of payment.
+We can arrange to have you tested as soon as the next day based on availability .
+Registrations Are Us has quick and easy booking and check in .

 You provide your own vehicle, or you may use our late model rental car for a fee.

-We ask that you come for your road test 15 minutes early; this will ensure that any paperwork needed is completed before commencement of your test.
+We ask that you check in for your road test 30 minutes early; this will ensure that any paperwork needed is completed before commencement of your test.
 This also ensures that road tests are completed on time.
-The permit you purchase is given to the examiner who will then go with you to your car.
-The examiner will do a brief inspection of the vehicle to make sure the brake lights, signal lights and door latches are working properly.
+The examiner will do a brief inspection of the vehicle to make sure your vehicle complies with Government of Alberta standards.
 You cannot take passengers or pets on the road test with you.
 If you supply your own vehicle please remember to have a valid registration certificate and valid proof of insurance.

-The road test usually takes about 1/2 hour for a Class 5 test.
+The road test usually takes about 45 minutes for a Class 5 test.
 If you do not pass the test you can take it again as soon as the next day.
-You will need to purchase another Road Test Permit at that time.
+You will need to purchase another Road Test Permit when booking .
+We can assist with that .